KevinThielen/breakbuildgames/content/blog/my_year_with_rust/index.md

 etc.(not sharing the rest of this tweet chain, cause the discussion kinda went south after the suggestions).
 The point is, that even industry veterans are sitting there, missing things that should/could have been the default.
-Wasting three days on something that not just Rust, but useful default in general, would just have prevented.
+Wasting three days on something that not just Rust, but useful defaults in general, would just have prevented.

 Why do programmers need to opt-in to `-Wall` and friends in the first place?
 And why would they even spit out warnings for system headers?
 I get that some warnings might be